NormB/colima-services/reference-apps/README.md

 **Full Documentation:** See [rust/README.md](rust/README.md)

-**Note:** This is a minimal implementation demonstrating Rust patterns.
-Full database integration can be added following patterns from other implementations.
+**Note:** This is a partial implementation (~40% complete) with comprehensive testing demonstrating core Rust/Actix-web patterns.
+While it doesn't include database/cache/messaging integrations, it provides a solid, production-ready foundation that can be extended following patterns from the Python, Go, or Node.js implementations.

 ---